Thousands camp outside Thai PM's office as protests escalate

 BANGKOK (Reuters) - Thousands of Thai protesters set up camp outside Prime Minister Prayuth Chan-ocha’s office late on Wednesday, in an escalation of three months of demonstrations aimed at forcing the former junta leader to step down.

-Police spokesman Kissana Phathanacharoen said the presence of protesters within 50 metres of Government House was illegal.
-But government spokesman Anucha Burapachaisri told Reuters police had been told to avoid needless confrontation.
+“We won’t leave until Prayuth resigns,” said one protest leader, Arnon Nampa.

-Officials at the premier’s office were told not to come to work on Thursday.
+Government spokesman Anucha Burapachaisri urged families to encourage their children to leave the protest for their own safety.

-The protest movement, led mainly by students and young people, aims to remove Prayuth, who took power in a 2014 coup that was meant to end a decade of violence between supporters and opponents of the country’s establishment.
+The protest movement aims to remove Prayuth, who took power in a 2014 coup that was meant to end a decade of violence between supporters and opponents of the country’s establishment.

 Those marching on the streets also want a new constitution and have called for the king’s powers to be reduced.

-At Government House, some protesters chanted insults at imposing gold-framed pictures of King Maha Vajiralongkorn - an act potentially punishable by up to 15 years in prison under strict lese majeste laws.
+At Government House, some protesters chanted insults at imposing gold-framed pictures of the king - an act potentially punishable by up to 15 years in prison under Thailand’s strict lese majeste laws.

-Tens of thousands of protesters marched to Government House, Reuters journalists estimated.
-Protesters put the number of more than 100,000 and said it was their biggest rally yet.
+Earlier, tens of thousands of protesters had marched to the seat of power, Reuters journalists estimated.
+Protesters put the number at more than 100,000 and said it was their biggest rally yet.
 Police put the number at 8,000.

-They had gathered earlier at Bangkok’s Democracy Monument, where they faced off with yellow-shirted supporters of the royal family hoping to catch a rare glimpse of the monarch.
+The crowd had gathered earlier at Bangkok’s Democracy Monument, where it faced off with yellow-shirted supporters of the royal family hoping to catch a rare glimpse of the monarch.
 He spends much of his time in Germany.

 Municipal trucks brought hundreds of workers to join the pro-monarchy crowd.
 One man among them appeared to sympathise with the protests, giving the three-fingered salute that has become the symbol of resistance against the political establishment.
 Demonstrators rushed to shake his hand.